m0dtheory/r2modmanPlus-crossover/README.md

        ![](https://i.imgur.com/u0jhP28.png)
    - Select `r2modmanPlus-Modded.bat` as the designated command.
-   - Append the Steam game ID and "modded" as command arguments.
+   - Append the Steam game ID and `modded` as command arguments.
    - Save this customized command as a launcher.
 Example:

      ```